-Although acidity critical loads are applied to calcareous grassland there is no exceedance of these critical loads in any year, and therefore this habitat is excluded from Tables 2.6 and 2.7 and Figures 2.5 and 2.6.
+Although acidity critical loads are applied to calcareous grassland there has been no exceedance of these critical loads in any year, and therefore this habitat is excluded from Tables 2.6 and 2.7 and Figures 2.5 and 2.6.
 The habitats with the highest percentage area exceeded are acid grassland, montane, bog and managed woodlands (Table 2.6, Figure 2.5); these habitats also have some of the highest AAE values (Table 2.7, Figure 2.5).
-Of the habitats mapped for acidity, dwarf shrub heath is the habitat with the largest cover across the UK (10%), and also shows the largest decrease in the area exceeded (more than halved), from 70.3% in 1995-97 to 26.4% in 2014-16.
+Of the habitats mapped for acidity, dwarf shrub heath is the habitat with the largest cover across the UK (10%), and also shows the largest decrease in the area exceeded (more than halved), from 70.3% (17,370 km2) in 1996 to 19.7% (4,867 km2) in 2017.
 The largest reductions in AAE over the same timescale are for woodland, acid grassland and montane habitats (Table 2.7).